Nachtfeuer/concept-cpp/README.md

    - --shuffle-tests=true   (execution of tests in random order)
    - --filter=string        (does filter for suites)
    - --format=name          ("default" or "tap")
+ - pattern classes
- - pattern classes like a factory and singleton decorator.
+   - like a abstract factory and singleton decorator
+   - mock class working with the abstract factory
  - types (special type traits)
    - is_container
  - math classes